oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   requires each server in a cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.
-  If this is a requirement, then contact the WebLogic Kubenetes Operator team for potential solutions.
+  If this is a requirement, then contact the WebLogic Kubernetes Operator team for potential solutions.

 If a WebLogic EJB or JMS resource is hosted outside of a Kubernetes cluster, and the EJB or JMS applications